 Dry Ice is pure, solid carbon dioxide (CO2).
-As a gas carbon dioxide exists naturally in our environment.
-To make dry ice, gaseous CO2 is first pressurized and refrigerated to form liquid CO2 and then liquid CO2 is allowed to expand in an atmospheric chamber where it yields solid “snow like” CO2 and vapor CO2.
+As a gaseous carbon dioxide exists naturally in our environment.
+To make dry ice, gaseous CO2 is first pressurized and refrigerated to form liquid CO2 and then liquid CO2 is allowed to expand in an atmospheric chamber where it yields solid “snow-like” CO2 and vapor CO2.
 The “snow” is then hydraulically pressed into dry ice blocks and pellets.
 Dry ice is -109 degrees Fahrenheit.
 It should be handled with gloves.

 DRY ICE IS ALSO USED IN THE FOLLOWING WAYS

 To manufacture golf balls.
 To remove floor tiles.
 So dermatologist can remove imperfections from the skin.
-In poultry industry.
-In bakery industry.
-To lengthen life of wet ice.
+In the poultry industry.
+In the bakery industry.
+To lengthen the life of wet ice.
 To make “FOG” in the entertainment industry.
 To shrink metal.
 To improve porosity in wells.
 To pack ice cream on trips.
 To purge fuel tanks.
 To brand animals.
 To store food during power outages.
-For low temperature testing.
+For low-temperature testing.
 As a mosquito repellent.
 To keep a keg of beer cold.
 In sausage and red meat processing or retard bacteria growth.
 To pack your trophy game or fish on the way home.
-By airline caterers to keep food chilled.
+By airline, caterers to keep food chilled.
 By blood banks for shipping.
 In the rubber industry to deflash molded parts.
 By the plastic industry.
 By the concrete industry to prevent heat buildup.
-To freeze unstable ground.
+To freeze the unstable ground.
 To germinate food.

 To freeze water lines without shutoff valves.
 Click here to learn about more dry ice uses.